-The Lex Reynolds Adoption and Permanency Trust Fund (“the Trust”) awards grants for collaborative projects and programs that use innovative approaches to support lifelong connections.
+The Adoption and Permanency Fund of BC (“the Fund”) awards grants for collaborative projects and programs that use innovative approaches to support lifelong connections.
 In particular, we look for:

 - New, unique and experimental approaches;